-The Ontario COVID-19 vaccine booking portal now offers a new option for residents to download a PDF copy of their vaccination records.
+Ontarians should visit the online COVID-19 vaccine booking portal to download a PDF copy of their vaccination record.

-The record is the same receipt that individuals received at the clinic where they got their shot — and the downloadable version could be handy for anyone who misplaced their original copy.
+The document is the same receipt that individuals received at the clinic where they got their shot — and the downloadable version could be handy for anyone who misplaced their original copy.

-“The ability to download a PDF copy of a vaccination receipt is being offered as a service to Ontarians,” Ministry of Health spokesperson Bill Campbell told Daily Hive via email.
+“The ability to download a PDF copy of a vaccination receipt is being offered as a service to Ontarians,” Ministry of Health spokesperson Bill Campbell told Daily Hive via email in June.
 “People will be able to download a copy of their vaccination receipt that they may have lost or in cases where they require an electronic copy.”